Everything you need to know about lamella clarifiers

 Design criteria for a lamella clarifier

-The design criteria of a lamella clarifier are very important to ensure optimal wastewater treatment efficiency.
+The sizing criteria of a lamella clarifier are very important to ensure optimal efficiency of wastewater treatment.

-• Hazen velocity is a significant factor in determining the speed of settling of suspended particles on the walls of the settling tank.
+• The Hazen velocity is an important criterion that defines the rate at which suspended particles are deposited on the walls of the decanter.

 How to maintain and clean a lamella clarifier?